 - You can combine points between different Chase accounts you have, as well as with one individual in your household.
 This means that your spouse could get a card like the Chase Freedom Unlimited, which carries a $150 bonus after spending $500 in the first three months (which is 15,000 points).
 Once the bonus is earned, you can transfer the points to your other account.

 As I’m a business owner, I decide to go with the Ink Business Preferred card.
-It’s a great fit for me as I can earn 3X points when I spend in select business categories.
+It’s a great fit for me as I can earn 3X points on up to $150,000 of spending on travel and in select business categories per account anniversary year.

 The thing to realize here is that there’s no single best card for everyone.
 Do your research and find the card that fits your particular situation.